Slips-PC/Project-Hoxworth-3.0/README.md

+# WARNING: THID PROJECT IS CURRENTLY **OUT OF SERVICE** AND AS SUCH WILL NOT BE RECEIVING ANY UPDATES FOR THE TIME BEING.
+THIRD PARTY PULL REQUESTS MAY STILL BE REVIEWED.
 # Project-Hoxworth-3.0
 A discord.js-based bot dedicated to porting over the entirety of Overkill Software's "FBI Files" Payday 2 Information Repository.
 Also includes guides for perk decks.
 Protected under Mozilla Public License V2.0.